lucabol/GuruFollower/Readme.md

 1. Fork the repository so that you have your own Github copy of it
 2. Create a new [Azure Function Application](https://azure.microsoft.com/en-us/services/functions/)
-3. Create a new DocumentDB in Azure and call it 'guru-portfolios'
+3. Create a new DocumentDB in Azure and call it `guru-portfolios`
 4. Create a new Azure Storage Queue in Azure in the storage account created automatically in step 2
 7. Clone the repository
-8. Copy 'GuruBackend\appsettings.json.template' to 'GuruBackend\appsettings.json' and modify it to point to the resources created in step 3. and 4.
+8. Copy `GuruBackend\appsettings.json.template` to `GuruBackend\appsettings.json` and modify it to point to the resources created in step 3. and 4.
-9. *Exclude 'GuruBackend\appsettings.json' from git* as you don't want to share your account key with the world
+9. *Exclude `GuruBackend\appsettings.json` from git* as you don`t want to share your account key with the world
 10. Open the solution in the root directory in Visual Studio 2015
 11. Set `GuruBackend` as your startup project
 12. Debug/Start Debugging
-13. Open cmd.exe in 'GuruFrontend\' and run 'npm run dev'
+13. Open cmd.exe in `GuruFrontend\` and run `npm run dev`
 14. Your default browser opens up and you can start running the application

 Deploying the whole thing to Azure is difficult:

 15. Set up continous deployment pointing to your github repository as described [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-continuous-deployment)
-16. Add the variables in your 'GuruBackend\appsettings.json' file to your Azure Function Application by clicking on 'Function App Settings' and then 'Configure App Settings'
+16. Add the variables in your `GuruBackend\appsettings.json` file to your Azure Function Application by clicking on `Function App Settings` and then `Configure App Settings`
 17. Run all the functions to and look at the logs for success (to call the GetXXX ones you may want to use something like [Postman](https://www.getpostman.com/))

 ## Running the tests